roman-milk/roman-milk.github.io/office-girls.md

  She cried out a long wailing orgasm.
 Thankfully for the neighbours it was muted by the gag otherwise they might think someone was being tortured or killed.
 At last the five bodies lay at rest upon the floor.

  Jason lay upon the prone body of June in silence except for the thumping of his heart and the deep breaths sucked into his heaving chest.
 Each of the women, in their own way, savouring the moment, held on to the feelings of satisfaction.
 'This is just the beginning.'
 He thought.
 Looking them over he whispered.
 "So where do we go from here?"
-Report_Story #1